Consumer Medicine Information

 speaking or swallowing

-skin rash, fever, and pain in the muscle or joints
+skin rash, or blistering, fever, and pain in the muscle or joints

 severe itching, rash, or hives, fainting, unconsciousness